A guide to employee business travel and expense reimbursement policy

 II.
 What are travel and expense policies?

-Travel and expense policy defines how an organisation will reimburse employees for all expenses necessary, reasonable and actually incurred when traveling on company business or executing business transactions.
+Travel and expense policy defines how an organization will reimburse employees for all expenses necessary, reasonable and actually incurred when traveling on company business or executing business transactions.
 Travel and expense policies sit at the core of enterprise expense management to directly impact

 • How employees spend money on business functions and travel; and,